Ian-Fogelman/Ian-blog/_posts/2020-10-04-SnowFlake Tasks.md

 <br>
 <br>

-This will create the task in Snowflake, but it will be initated in a suspended state.
+This will create the task in Snowflake, but it will be initiated in a suspended state.
 To turn the command on we must alter the task.
 <br>
 <br>